nushell/nushell/docs/README-duration-spec.md

 Disadvantages:
 * Maybe only supports chrono naive date, no date/time or fixed offset datetime?
 * No inherent support for sub-day durations, which are the bulk of actual calculation.
+* Although it *represents* month units and lets you *add* a duration to a date, it does not *calculate* month unit durations from difference of 2 dates.
+Neither does chrono.
+Will roll my own.

 ## Nu duration type
 will be a calends Interval (with embedded datetime) .
 This will make all the operations easy to invoke.
 Extra space cost (an extra 64 bits) is small.